Here is your complete DIY travel guide to the tourist spots in Samar province!

 Ulot River is the ultimate destination for those wanting to experience a thrilling canoe adventure dubbed the Ulot Torpedo Boat Extreme Ride.
 Expect bumps and humps as the boat takes you to strong rapids of the river which ends at Deni’s Point.
-Here, you can have picnic and swim on the cool and crystal-clear waters.
+Here, you can have a picnic and swim in the cool and crystal-clear waters.
 Huge boulders abound and you can try jumping or diving from one of these towards a deep part of the river.

 - Location/Jump-off: Brgy Tenani, Paranas

 - Fee: Php 1,800 a boat for five pax

 6. Sohotan Caves & Natural Bridge Park